marioy47/blog-site/posts/webpack-wordpress-config/index.md

 ## Adding babel

 Webpack is powerful, very powerful...
-It uses something called **loaders** that allows you to transform your source files even further.
+Webpack uses [loaders](https://webpack.js.org/loaders/) to "preprocess files".
+In other words, **loaders** allows you to transform your source files even further.

 There are loaders for transforming images into _base64_ strings (that you can use in your scripts afterwards), embedding CSS, convert javascript into old format, etc.